Here are some nuts and bolts to help you get started.

 What is the fee?

 The initial phone consultation is free.
 My regular fee is $150 per 50-minute session.
 I offer a limited number of appointment times at sliding scale rates.
-If you seek a sliding scale, let me know during our phone consult.
+If you seek a sliding scale rate, let me know during our phone consult.
 I’ll tell you whether I have any openings at the lower fee.
-As our work progresses, I’ll check in along the way about the possibility of bringing that sliding scale rate closer to the regular fee, thereby opening up a slot for those needing the most financial help.
+As our work progresses, I’ll check in along the way about the possibility of bringing that sliding scale rate closer to the regular fee, thereby opening up a slot for those most in need of financial help.